Jump to Section

 Often times, addiction stems from past trauma or abuse.
 It’s very common for people to begin abusing drugs in an effort to cope with underlying emotional instabilities.
 As such, most treatment programs heavily focus on providing patients with the psychological tools necessary to help them remain calm and in control of their recovery even after they are released from residential care.

-If you or someone you love needs help overcoming an addiction to cocaine, call our helpline toll-free at 800-836-4134 for assistance.
+If you or someone you love needs help overcoming an addiction to cocaine, call our helpline toll-free at 800-836-4134 Who Answers? for assistance.
 These treatments help people just like you to cope with symptoms of withdrawal, to overcome periods of sustained cravings and to live a drug-free lifestyle.
 Right now, all of these thoughts may seem like a dream, but with the proper professional care, you can get sober.

 Our helpline will place you in a residential treatment program that geared to your recovery.
 Proven methods are used to restore your life to its pre-addicted state.
 From inpatient care to relapse prevention, you will learn everything you need to cope with emotions that otherwise have caused you to abuse drugs.
 In time, you can look back and admit that addiction was just one backward step in your life of forward movement.